Monday's Scottish gossip

 Leon King, 18, is loving being thrust into the Rangers spotlight with defenders Connor Goldson, John Souttar and Felip Helander all unavailable to boss Giovanni van Bronckhorst.
 (Daily Record)

-Motherwell boss Steven Hammell has described King's tackle on Stuart McKinstry as "poor" and said the teenage Rangers defender should have been send him off in his side's victory at Fir Park.
+Motherwell boss Steven Hammell has described King's tackle on Stuart McKinstry as "poor" and said the teenage Rangers defender should have been send him off.
 (Scottish Sun)

 Motherwell winger McKinstry believes Rangers defender King should have been sent off for the challenge, saying "he knew what he was doing".
 (Scotsman)